maestro-os/kern-profile/README.md

-This tool allows profiling the CPU usage of a Rust kernel running in QEMU, using flamegraphs.
-More specifically, this has been written for [Maestro](https://github.com/llenotre/maestro).
+This tool allows profiling the CPU usage of a Rust kernel running in QEMU, using FlameGraphs.
+More specifically, this has been written for [Maestro](https://github.com/maestro-os/maestro).

 The repository contains the following components:
 - a QEMU TCG plugin (written in C) for data acquisition (CPU profiling only)
 - an aggregator (written in Rust) to convert the data into a form that can be processed by `flamegraph.pl`

-The aggregator tool outputs SVG one or several SVG file(s) with the desired FlameGraph(s).
+The aggregator tool outputs one or several SVG file(s) with the desired FlameGraph(s).